agude/agude.github.io/_posts/2021-06-01-data_science_job_spectrum.md

 A _business analyst_[^biz] uses data to help the company understand what has happened, what is happening, and what will likely happen so they can make better decisions.
 Their primary deliverables are internal-facing reports, dashboards, and presentations.
-They are generally really adapt at SQL and making data visualizations, but are less likely to use general-purpose languages like Python.
+They are generally really adept at SQL and making data visualizations, but are less likely to use general-purpose languages like Python.